 If you would like to organise an event, book a talk or presentation, please contact Alex Fisher

-Excavation of a 5 hectare area, to the south of the 10 hectare Phase 1 works in from 2016, is now drawing to a close.
-This latest stage of works has so far uncovered Iron Age and Bronze Age pitting, the continuation of the Bronze Age droveway, more Iron Age and Roman enclosure ditches and a tantalising second burnt mound complex.
+A final display of the results from the second phase of excavations at Marham Park, Bury St Edmunds which uncovered Iron Age and Bronze Age pitting, a continuation of the Bronze Age droveway, more Iron Age and Roman enclosure ditches and a tantalising second burnt mound complex.

 Suffolk Archaeology's Jo Caruth was a speaker at the 6th Ladies in Property Suffolk networking event, talking about her experiences in the commercial archaeological sector.